Open-Cascade-SAS/OCCT-Archive/dox/user_guides/de_wrapper/de_wrapper.md

 global.general.length.unit :     1
 provider.STEP.OCC.read.precision.val :   0.0001
 ~~~~

 @subsubsection occt_de_wrapper_3_2_1 Configuration resource graph of scopes
    * **global.** is a scope of global parameters
      *  **priority.** is a scope of priority to use vendors with their providers.
      *  **general.** is a scope of global configuration parameter values
-     *  **"..."** is an internal configuration with any internal scopes
+     *  <strong>"..."</strong> is an internal configuration with any internal scopes
-     *  **" : "** is a separator of key-value
+     *  <strong>". : "</strong> is a separator of key-value
-     *  **"..."** parameter value, can't contain new line symbols.
+     *  __...__ parameter value, can't contain new line symbols.
    * **provider.** is a scope of configuration providers
      *  **STEP.** is a scope of CAD format to configure
      *  **OCC.** is a scope of a vendor or provider
-     *  **"..."** is an internal configuration with any internal scopes
+     *  <strong>"..."</strong> is an internal configuration with any internal scopes
-     *  **" : "** is a separator of key-value
+     *  <strong>". : "</strong> is a separator of key-value
-     *  **"..."** parameter value, can't contain new line symbols.
+     *  <strong>"..."</strong> parameter value, can't contain new line symbols.

 @subsubsection occt_de_wrapper_3_2_2 Load configuration resource.
 Configuration DE Session

 Resource should be loaded after registration of all providers that should be configured.
 The resource impacts on only registered parameters.
 To configure new registered provider it is necessary to load resource again.
 The parameters that are not representated in resource will not change and will have the previous value.

+There are two way to check available parameters:
+* C++: Open ConfigureNode file and check InternalParameter field.
+All parameters described with own comment.
+To check global parameters, you need to check DE_Wrapper class public methods.
+* Resource: Register all available Nodes to the session then save configuration and view all existed parameters.

-There are two ways to load a resource: recursive and only global parameters.
-Recursive is a way to configure all registered providers.
-Not recursive is a way to configure only global parameters, for example, to update the priority of vendors.
+There are two options to load a resource: recursive and only global parameters.
+Recursive is a default option to configure all global parameters(units, priority, enable status) and all registered providers.
+Not recursive - configuring only global parameters, ignoring all providers settings.
+This option is the best for updating provider's priority.

 @subsubsection occt_de_wrapper_3_2_3 Load configuration resource.
 Sample.
 Code.